The following principles guide the Longevity Science Foundation (LSF) in its efforts to qualitatively accelerate longevity industry worldwide:

-Longevity Science Foundation is a non-profit entity established to utilize funds provided by its contributors exclusively for funding early-stage longevity research and sustaining operational activities.
-The Foundation adheres to the highest auditability and transparency standards in its operations, partnering with leading consulting companies to ensure financial and operational reporting are readily available to all participants.
+The Longevity Science Foundation is a 501 (c)(3) registered non-profit organization established as a global leader in the field of longevity with a primary focus on providing grant support for early-stage longevity research.
+The LSF adheres to the highest auditability and transparency standards in its operations, partnering with leading consulting companies to ensure financial and operational reporting are readily available to all participants.

-Longevity Science Foundation's primary guiding principle is including its contributors in decision-making processes and, where possible, as early adopters of longevity technologies incepted using Foundation funding.
-The Foundation aims to frame its value proposition as appealing to biotech and non-biotech stakeholders, ranging from individual contributors to biopharma companies, research institutions, and venture funds worldwide.
+One of the key components of the The LSF's guiding principles is to include its contributors in decision-making processes and, where possible, as early adopters of longevity technologies incepted using the Foundation’s funding.
+The Foundation aims to partner with a variety of supporters from biotech and non-biotech stakeholders, individual contributors, corporate and biopharma companies, research institutions, and venture funds worldwide.

-Longevity Science Foundation relies heavily on the expertise of its Visionary Board members.
-The Visionary Board defines the research vectors the Foundation will be looking at over a specified period, pre-vetting and shortlisting the projects submitted for funding after the Foundation's due-diligence team has completed their technical assessment.
-By doing so, the Voting Right Holders (contributors) exercise their voting rights on fully pre-vetted project proposals, ensuring that only worthy and impactful research is funded.
+The LSF relies heavily on the expertise of its Scientific Board members.
+The Scientific Board defines the research vectors the Foundation will be looking at over a specified period, pre-vetting and shortlisting the projects submitted for funding after the Foundation's due-diligence team has completed their assessment.

-The mission of the Foundation is to accelerate longevity research globally, providing a qualitative push to the industry as a whole.
-Therefore, the Foundation processes its funding decisions based on the potential impact, relevance, and ability of the project to advance longevity research in the areas pre-defined by the Foundation's Visionary Board.
+A core mission of the Foundation is to accelerate longevity research globally, providing a qualitative push to the industry as a whole.
+Therefore, the Foundation processes its funding decisions based on the potential impact, relevance, and ability of the project to advance longevity research in the areas pre-defined by the Foundation's Scientific Board.

 Transparency & Auditability